Note on MacPherson's local Euler obstruction: Introduction

 \subsection{Acknowledgement}

 The author would like to thank Professors Kai Behrend, Jun Li and Richard Thomas for valuable discussions.
 The last section of this paper was motivated by a discussion with Kai Behrend when the author was visiting UBC in November 2012, a discussion with Jun Li when the author was visiting Stanford in December 2012, and the work with Richard Thomas about virtual signed Euler characteristics.
 He thanks Jim Bryan, Kai Behrend (UBC), and Jun Li (Stanford) for hospitality.
-This work is partially supported by NFGRF, University of Kansas, and a Simons Foundation Collaboration Grant 311837.
+This work is partially supported by Simons Foundation Collaboration Grant 311837, and NSF Grant DMS-1600997.